 Andrew Boardman

 Welcome!
-I'm Andrew Boardman, a results-driven researcher with experience developing solutions to achieve an economy that works for all.
+I'm Andrew Boardman, a results-driven researcher, communicator and advocate with experience developing solutions to advance economic justice at scale.

-I am currently a policy analyst at the Institute on Taxation and Economic Policy in Washington, DC.
-My work at ITEP centers on shaping tax and budget policies to address pressing economic challenges like opportunity, inequality and poverty.
+I am currently a law student at U.C.
+Berkeley School of Law.
+I previously worked as a policy analyst at the Institute on Taxation and Economic Policy in Washington, D.C., where my research, analysis and advocacy focused on on shaping tax and budget policies to address pressing economic challenges like opportunity, inequality and poverty.

 Show More Writing & Commentary